dhoyle/splicedocs-jekyll/pages/BestPractices/SparkAdapter/SparkAdapterUsing.md

 ### Creating Your Context

-Here's a example of creating a context in an interactive Spark Shell session:
+Here is a example of creating a context in an interactive Spark Shell session:

 ```
 import com.splicemachine.spark.splicemachine._